opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ..
 Sample code::

    * : An example using the optical flow algorithm described by Gunnar Farneback can be found at opencv_source_code/samples/cpp/fback.cpp

+   * : PYTHON : An example using the optical flow algorithm described by Gunnar Farneback can be found at opencv_source_code/samples/python2/opt_flow.py

 estimateRigidTransform
 --------------------------